pandas-dev/pandas/doc/source/10min.rst

 Excel
 ~~~~~

-Reading and writing to :ref:`MS Excel <io.excel>`
+Reading and writing to :ref:`MS Excel <io.excel>`.

-Writing to an excel file
+Writing to an excel file.

 .. ipython:: python

    df.to_excel('foo.xlsx', sheet_name='Sheet1')

-Reading from an excel file
+Reading from an excel file.

 .. ipython:: python